GrzegorzStary/MILESTONE-1/README.md

 - There was no too long code taken from anywhere this is why I will not include anything here.
 Everythin borrowed from external source is marked within the HTML / CSS code.
 - The gallery was created by following Youtube tutorial and its completed with HTML and CSS only without involvment of JavaScript.
-- Code was in 95% written by myself.
+- Code was in 95% written by myself (the percentage is just an indicator).

 # Acknowledgements